Buffalo Wings

 Boneless buffalo wings

 This is a bone-in buffalo wing recipe.
-If you prefer boneless buffalo wings, you can still use this recipe to make to your own buffalo sauce; however, the chicken and coating will be different.
+If you prefer boneless buffalo wings, you can still use this buffalo sauce; the chicken and coating will just be different.

 To make boneless buffalo wings, you can’t use party wings or chicken wings.
 Most recipes will use chunks of chicken breast, chicken tenders or chicken thigh meat.

-Instead of toss the chicken pieces in a mixture of baking powder and salt, boneless wings are generally coated in a crispy panko crust similar to chicken strips.
-Try tossing the chicken bites in a mixture of almond flour and pork panko, then air frying, baking or pan frying until cooked through.
+Instead of tossing the chicken pieces in baking powder and salt, boneless wings are coated in a crispy panko crust similar to chicken strips.
+Toss the chicken bites in a mixture of almond flour and pork panko, then air fry, bake or pan fry until cooked through.
+It’s a great low-carb alternative to traditional boneless wings.

 Storage information